dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Force-of-Multi-Layer-Perceptron.md

 ---
 layout:     post
-title:      Introduction to Multi-Layer Perceptron
+title:      Force of Multi-Layer Perceptron
 date:       2018-10-10 12:00:00
 summary:    This post will provide an hands-on-tutorial and brief introduction to MLP using MNSIT dataset and Keras and PyTorch frameworks.
 categories: nn mlp keras pytorch mnist